Windows 10 deployment considerations

-For computers already running Windows 10 on the Current Branch or Current Branch for Business, new upgrades will periodically be deployed, approximately two to three times per year.
+For computers already running Windows 10 on the Semi-Annual Channel, new upgrades will periodically be deployed, approximately two to three times per year.
 You can deploy these upgrades by using a variety of methods:

 Windows Update or Windows Update for Business, for devices where you want to receive updates directly from the Internet.

 Windows Server Update Services (WSUS), for devices configured to pull updates from internal servers after they are approved (deploying like an update).
 Note that this will require updates to WSUS, which are only available for Windows Server 2012 and Windows Server 2012 R2, not previous versions.